Chiropractor Explains: 8 Ways to Relieve Buttocks Pain When Sitting

 Over time, our back discs degenerate.
 When your disks shrink, your spine rubs against your bones.
 A degenerative disk in the lower back may produce pain in the buttocks and legs.
 A worsening of your pain may occur if you sit down, bend over, or lift something.
 The legs may also feel numb and tingly.

-Pain from SI Joint Problems
+SI Joint Problems

 Sacroiliac joints connect your sacrum to your pelvis at the base of the spine.
 It is possible to experience lower back pain that radiates up to the upper leg and down the buttocks from misaligned SI joints.
 Lying flat on your back and noticing a flared foot may help you determine if you have SI joint problems.
 In general, I found that if you get your seating right, these SI joint problems tend to go away.